ramazanpolat/pandas_helper/README.md

 # **My Pandas DataFrame Cheat Sheet**

 * DataFrame is like a table, consisting rows and column.
 * DataFrame is a list of Series.
 * Series is a list of values.
 * Multiple series become a DataFrame.
+* DataFrames have an index.
+* Index is row number by default and starts with 0.
+* Index can be defined while DataFrame created with 'index' parameter.
+If not provided, row numbers are used as index by default.
+* Index is also a series if it consists only one column.
+* Multiple column indexes are also supported.

 ## **Creating a DataFrame**